yanaga/learn-katacoda/servicemesh/4-simple-routerules/1modify-recommendation.md

 Make sure that the following command is running on `Terminal 2` `while true; do curl http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com; sleep .5; done`{{execute T2}}

-You will see two requests into the v2 and one for v1
+You will see two requests for `v2` for each one of `v1`.

-Scale back to a single replica of the recommendation-v2 Deployment
+Scale back to a single replica of the `recommendation-v2` deployment:

 `oc scale --replicas=1 deployment/recommendation-v2`{{execute interrupt T1}}

-On `Terminal 2`, you will see one requests into the v2 and one for v1.
+On `Terminal 2`, you will see requests being round-robin balanced between `v1` and `v2`.